Drum Lessons

 Learning to read

-We will explore the basics of reading drum notation.
-Many contemporary drummers don’t feel the need to learn how to read music.
-While it may work for them, I’ve always felt that it helped my drumming immeasurably.
+We will explore the basics of drum music (notation).
+Many drummers don’t feel the need to learn how to read music.
+And while it may work for them, I’ve always felt reading it is an important building block in becoming a solid drummer.
+Reading has helped my drumming immeasurably.

 Introduction to the